alefore/weblog/leadership.md

 This isn't an exhortation to seek change simply for the sake of change.
 The *impact* of your changes must significantly offset their costs.
-For example, when replacing a prior lead, a new lead should consider carefully the ideal pace at which to introduce interventions: the goal is to maximize the positive transformational impact on the organization, not just to cause churn.
+For example, when replacing a prior lead, a new lead should consider carefully the ideal pace at which to introduce interventions: the goal is to maximize the positive transformational impact on the organization, not just to create churn.

 "The organizational/technical world around you" is somewhat ambiguous.
-The thing being transformed could be "the way other engineers work" (e.g., how they structure their code, how they deal with outages, the team structure of a large organization, etc.).
+The thing being transformed could be "the way other engineers work" (e.g., how they structure their code, how they deal with outages, the team structure of a large organization).
 It could also be purely technical things such as:

 * The way some specific server stack works.
 * The interface between two low-level systems.
 * The algorithms used to balance RPC traffic by a significant fraction of the fleet.

-You don't need formal authority over other engineers to execute any of this.
-Formal authority certainly helps.
-But formal authority (e.g., promotions and/or being formally made a manager or TL) is earned at Google by demonstrating leadership, not the other way around.
-Getting promoted to a given level usually boosts your authority —or the perception that others have of the authority that you have, which is the same thing.
-This happens mostly in implicit, silent ways.
-To get promoted to the next level, it still is on you to demonstrate enough leadership before you earn the next-level authority.

 ### Social Context